 YATSEN HOLDING SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 of Lead Plaintiff Deadline in Class Action Lawsuit Against Yatsen Holding Limited - YSG

-/EIN News/ -- NEW ORLEANS, Sept.
-27, 2022 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until November 22, 2022 to file lead plaintiff applications in a securities class action lawsuit against Yatsen Holding Limited (NYSE: YSG), if they purchased the Company’s American Depository Shares (“ADS”) between November 19, 2020 and March 10, 2022, inclusive (the “Class Period”) and/or pursuant to the Company’s November 2020 initial public offering (the “IPO”).
+NEW ORLEANS, Sept.
+27, 2022 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until November 22, 2022 to file lead plaintiff applications in a securities class action lawsuit against Yatsen Holding Limited YSG, if they purchased the Company's American Depository Shares ("ADS") between November 19, 2020 and March 10, 2022, inclusive (the "Class Period") and/or pursuant to the Company's November 2020 initial public offering (the "IPO").
 This action is pending in the United States District Court for the Southern District of New York.

 Get Help